 When developing a charitable giving strategy, there are a number of approaches and solutions to consider, depending on your unique circumstances.
 It's important to understand each of your options in order to determine the strategy that aligns with your best interest.
 Let's take a look at one option that may be worth considering — a Donor Advised Fund (DAF).

-Because you always receive the tax benefits of contributing to a DAF in the year that the gift is made, this makes a DAF a viable recipient for directing charitable donations as part of your annual tax strategy.
-At the same time, the distributions from
+Because you always receive the tax advantages of contributing to a DAF in the year that the gift is made, this makes a DAF a viable recipient for directing charitable donations as part of your annual tax strategy.
+At the same time, the

 Scenario 1: Mary needs to make a charitable tax deduction this year, but hasn't decided on a designated charity.

 In this scenario, our client Mary, is reviewing her current tax situation with her accountant who has determined that she should make a $25,000 gift to charity in order to offset some of her income for the current year.
 While Mary would like to make this

 charitable donation, she doesn’t currently have a relationship with any charities and, as a result, is uncertain where to donate the gift.

 By donating to a DAF before the end of the year, Mary receives a current year tax deduction, then can take time to research charities of interest to her while her original gift continues to grow.
 Over time, she can advise on how to distribute the funds within her DAF as she determines charities that are of interest to her.

 Scenario 2: Mary needs a large charitable deduction this year, but doesn't feel comfortable donating a large dollar amount to a single charity all at once.